 - 1. Licensees must enter and submit the data into the Waste System for a waste assessment area as required in section 4.2. - 2.
-A final survey map for each waste assessment area as required in Table 6-3 and area calculations worksheet must be included in the submission. - 3.
+A final survey map for each waste assessment area as required in Table 6-1. - 3.
+The Timber Pricing Branch Area Calculator must be included in the submission (or an Excel worksheet acceptable to the Area Director of Pricing and Tenures). - 4.
 A post-harvest certification that reconciles remaining trees, standing waste, and reserved timber in the final appraisal or reappraisal.
-See section 9.5.2 and Appendix 12 for details. describing the post harvest condition of the waste assessment area. - 4.
+See section 9.5.2 and Appendix 12 for details. describing the post harvest condition of the waste assessment area. - a.
+This form is not required for cutblocks within cutting authorities that are billed using tabular rates, since standing waste does not apply. - b.
+This form is not required for cutblocks within BCTS tenures, since post-harvest reappraisal does not apply and all uncut trees that remain within the cutting authority area are tallied as standing waste. - c.
+This form is required for non-sample cutblocks within an aggregate population. - 5.
 The following files must be uploaded into the Waste System using zip files: - a.
 The final version of the sample plan report from HRC, - b.
 The Original Aggregate Sample Plan, - c.
 The EFW file, and - d.
 The HRC file used for compilation. - e.
-Original survey map. - 5.
+Original survey map. - f.
+Plot prediction report from EForWasteBC. - 6.
 If the person submitting the survey information into the Waste System is not a Registered Forest Professional, an endorsed cover letter from a Registered Forest Professional accepting responsibility for the submission information must be submitted.
-This letter must include the Registered Forest Professional's designation and registration number. - 6.
+This letter must include the Registered Forest Professional's designation and registration number. - 7.
 The agreement between parties when a population contains waste assessment areas from different client codes.